 The program is designed primarily for sophomores, but juniors can also attend with permission from their departments.
 Students attend classes taught by NUIM professors and attended by Irish and international students.
 The choice of subjects from the curriculum include anthropology, economics, English drama, literature, poetry, fiction and criticism, philosophy, theology, history, mathematics and sociology.

 Students can study in Ireland for the full academic year or for either the fall or spring semester only.

-All financial aid, except campus employment, can be applied to the Ireland Program for Saint Mary's students.
+All financial aid, except campus employment and the tuition benefit from the CIC and CCCTE tuition exchange programs, can be applied to the Ireland Program for Saint Mary's students.

 The Ireland program is open to undergraduates from all accredited institutions.
 Eligibility is based on academic record, 3 letters of recommendations, and the assurance of readiness for living and studying overseas.
 To be eligible for consideration, the student must have a cumulative grade point average of at least 2.8 on the 4.0 system.